postnl/woocommerce/readme.txt

 * Fix: Warning: invalid argument supplied .... class-wc-shipping-flat-rate.php.

 = 3.1.8 (2019-11-12) =
-* Fix: Check if there is connection with PostNL
+* Fix: Check if there is connection with MyParcel

 = 3.1.7 (2019-07-16) =
-* Fix: Search in order grid PostNL shipment
+* Fix: Search in order grid MyParcel shipment
 * Fix: More than 5 products for World shipments

 = 3.1.6 (2019-07-04) =
 * Fix: Use constants for delivery_type
 * Fix: Saturday cutoff time
 * Fix: Shipping method issue with pickup
+* Fix: Digital stamp weight issue

 = 3.1.5 (2019-05-14) =
 * Improvement: Add the link for the personalized Track & Trace page (portal)